 All current Clemson University students who are enrolled in an undergraduate degree program are eligible.
+For group projects all undergraduate students named on the project must be currently enrolled at Clemson.
 Students must be in good academic standing at the time of submission.
 Submitted projects must have been completed by the end of the application submission period.
-Projects completed from Spring 2021 through Spring 2022 are eligible for the award.
+Projects completed from Spring 2022 through Spring 2023 are eligible for the award.

 Types of Entries